 These easy glazed lemon scones are a simple and delicious dessert for breakfast, Easter brunch, bridal shower, or a ladies tea party.
-Each scone is topped with a tangy lemon glaze and a sprinkle of lemon zest for a casual yet elegant finish.
+Each scone is topped with a tangy glaze and a sprinkle of lemon zest for a casual yet elegant finish.
 Both kids and adults will love them!

 For the Scones